RENCI-NRIG/CICI-SAFE/readme.txt

     we can delete a slice with command: ./scripts/createslice.sh -c configFile -d For exmaple: ./scripts/createslice.sh -c config/alice.conf -d

+    ============stitching chameleon to exogeni=============

+[1] Run riak-server
+    Launch a riak server with code and instructions in SAFE-Riak-Server

+Configuration: set variables in "SAFE/configure" and run it.
+It will generate configuration files for sdx, alice and bob and put them in their config directory

+[2] Create a SDX slice
+  a) $cd SDX-Simple
+  b) Edit configuration file for sdx slice "config/sdx.conf"
+  c) build
+     $./scripts/build.sh
+  d) create SDX slice
+     $./scritps/createslice.sh -c config/sdx.conf

+ [4] Run sdx server controller, configure the address and port number that sdx server will listen on ("config.serverurl").
+     $./scripts/sdxserver.sh -c config/sdx.conf

+ [6]. post SAFE identity sets, make SAFE statements to state the stitching and traffic policies, allocation of IP prefixes and stitching requests.
+    $ cd safe-scripts
+    $ ./trustedparty.sh SAFEServerIP
+    $ ./sdx.sh SAFEServerIP
+    $ ./carrot.sh SAFEServerIP

+  Specify the ip address of safe server for Chameleon controller in config/carrot.conf Configure the address of SDX server controller ("config.sdxserver") in config/carrot.conf

   11. Stitching Chameleon Node to  SDX slice
     1) First, create a chemeleon node, using vlan tag "3298"
     2) For Chameleon Slice, we need another safe server for it